-- The ongoing maintenance of an apparatus, structure, protective element, or process. - A follow-up visit to confirm correction of deficiencies or operating compliance with the section of O. Reg.
-851 (it may be arranged as an additional assignment, refer to Section 6.5 Enhanced Practice).
+- The ongoing maintenance of an apparatus, structure, protective element or process; and - A follow-up visit to confirm correction of deficiencies or operating compliance with the applicable section(s) of O. Reg.
+851 (it may be arranged as an additional assignment, refer to Section 6.5 - Enhanced Practice).

-5.3 LIABILITY
+5.3 Liability

-A practitioner providing services to the public, such as a PSR, must be a holder of a Certificate of Authorization and must either carry professional liability insurance as stipulated in Regulation 941, Section 74 or disclose in writing to the client that the holder is not insured.
+A practitioner providing services to the public, such as a PSR, shall be a holder of a C of A and shall either carry professional liability insurance as stipulated in O. Reg.
+941, Section 74 or disclose in writing to the client that the holder is not insured.

-An employee doing work within the employer's facilities does not need a Certificate of Authorization but may require professional liability insurance coverage to cover his or her personal liabilities for the work.
-Per O. Reg.
-851 section 7 (13)(b) an employee professional engineer doing work for his/her employer must sign and seal the PSR.
+An employee doing work within the employer's facilities does not need a C of A but may require professional liability insurance coverage to cover his or her personal liabilities for the work.